1paton/nweaRansomware/README.md

 into simple Ransomeware.
 The Sparkle framework, which includes a function to check if code has been changed, fails to prevent the program from launching.

-## Is it detectable by anti-virus programs?:
+## Is it detectable by anti-virus programs:
 No it is not, no anti-virus has stopped it from running or marked it as malware.
 MacOS does not give any warnings, as soon as the application is launched, the text box asking for a key will appear.